CodeByNuX/ReconX/README.md

 ## Security Notice

 ReconX does not include an authentication system.
 It is intended for local or lab use only.
 Do not expose this application directly to the internet.
+If you plan to deploy it beyound you own machine, place it behind a reverse proxy with proper access control.

 ---